-Students must have a minimum of 61 credit hours, a grade of "C" or better in each of the three Core courses (English 101, Speech Communication 101, and math course numbered 100 or above), a grade point average of at least "C" (2.0), based on G.P.A.(2), and a passing score on all sections of TASP (for students entering the DCCCD Fall 1989 or thereafter) to receive the Associate of Arts and Sciences Degree.
+Students must have a minimum of 61 credit hours, a grade of "C" or better in each of the three Core courses (English 101, Speech Communication 101, and math course numbered 100 or above), a grade point average of at least "C" (2.0), based on G.P.A.(2), and a passing score on all sections of TASP (if students who are not TASP exempt) to receive the Associate of Arts and Sciences Degree.
 These 61 hours may be earned at any district college and must include:

-- English 101 (3 credit hours) [A CORE COURSE REQUIREMENT] - Speech Communication 101 (3 credit hours) [A CORE COURSE REQUIREMENT] - A math course numbered 100 or above (3 credit hours) [A CORE COURSE REQUIREMENT] - English 102 (3 credit hours). - A sophomore literature course (3 credit hours) to be chosen from English 201, 202, 203, 204, 205, 206, 215, OR 216 (English 209 and English 210 do not meet the sophomore literature requirements.) - Laboratory Science (8 credit hours) to be chosen from Astronomy, Biology, Chemistry, Geology, Physical Science, OR Physics.
-(For Astronomy to meet this re quirement, the student must successfully complete Astronomy 101 in combination with 103, and Astronomy 102 in combination with 104) - Humanities (3 credit hours) Art 104, a foreign language, Humanities 101, English 201, 202, 203, 204, 205, 215 or 216, Music 104, Philosophy 101 OR Theatre 101.
+- English 101 (3 credit hours) [A CORE COURSE REQUIREMENT; A GRADE OF "C" OR BETTER MUST BE EARNED] - Speech Communication 101 (3 credit hours) [A CORE COURSE REQUIREMENT; A GRADE OF "C" OR BET-TER MUST BE EARNED] - A math course numbered 100 or above (3 credit hours) [A CORE COURSE REQUIREMENT; A GRADE OF "C" OR BETTER MUST BE EARNED] - English 102 (3 credit hours). - A sophomore literature course (3 credit hours) to be chosen from English 201, 202, 203, 204, 205, 206, 215, OR 216 (English 209 and English 210 do not meet the sophomore literature requirements.) - Laboratory Science (8 credit hours) to be chosen from Astronomy, Biology, Chemistry, Geology, Physical Science, OR Physics.
+(For Astronomy to meet this requirement, the student must successfully complete Astronomy 101 in combination with 103, and Astronomy 102 in combination with 104 OR successfully complete Astronomy 111-112.)

-- Physical Education activity course (1 credit hour) (NOTE: Neither chronological age nor military service are acceptable excuses for waiving the physical education requirement.) - Behavioral Science (3 credit hours) to be chosen from Anthropology, Human Development, Psychology, OR Sociology - History 101 AND 102 (6 credit hours) (NOTE: Only three credit hours of History may be earned through credit-by examination.) - Government 201 AND 202 (6 credit hours)
+- Humanities (3 credit hours) to be chosen from: Art 104, a foreign language, Humanities 101, English 201, 202, 203, 204, 205, 206, 215 or 216, Music 104, Philosophy 101 OR Theatre 101. - Physical Education activity course (1 credit hour) (NOTE: Neither chronological age nor military service are acceptable excuses for waiving the physical education requirement.) - Behavioral Science (3 credit hours) to be chosen from Anthropology, Human Development, Psychology, OR Sociology - History 101 AND 102 (6 credit hours) (NOTE: Only three credit hours of History may be earned through credit-by-examination.)

-(NOTE: Only three credit hours of Government may be earned through credit-by-examination.) - Business (3 credit hours) to be chosen from Business, Accounting, Management 136, • Computer Informa tion Systems, OR Economics.
+- Government 201 AND 202 (6 credit hours) (NOTE: Only three credit hours of Government may be earned through credit-by-examination.) - Business (3 credit hours) to be chosen from Business, Accounting, Management 136, Computer Information Systems, OR Economics.
 Cooperative Work Experience courses may not be used to meet Common Learning requirements - Electives (16 18 credit hours)

 A maximum of four physical education activity hours may be counted as credit toward requirements for graduation.
-The G.P.A. for graduation is based on the credit earned for all DCCCD work and all credit which is transferred from other institutions..
+The G.P.A. for graduation is based on the credit earned for all DCCCD work and all credit which is transferred from other institutions.
 The following courses will not count toward graduation nor the G.P.A. for graduation: Courses numbered 099 and below, Art 199, College Learning Skills 100, Developmental Communications 120, Human Development 100, Human Development 110, Library Skills 101, Music 199 and Theatre 199.